 Dean Neasham, Lessons Coordinator

-Dean has been teaching for over 10 years.
+Dean has been teaching for almost 20 years.
 He teaches all musical styles and all ages.
 Dean is also a contemporary worship leader.
 Feel free to contact Dean with any questions, comments or concerts regarding the lesson program.

 Brad Bays, Instructor